 Need 8 hours of classroom continuing education?

-Review and Renew including the 2014 Code Change is a full day of learning/reviewing multiple important concepts that are essential to the electrical contractor of today.
+Review and Renew including the Code Changes is a full day of learning/reviewing multiple important concepts that are essential to the electrical contractor of today.
 This has been called our “best overall class” for learning, renewing, or improving ones knowledge and exposure to the NEC.

 I have been attending classes, seminars, and various other educational trade shows since the early 1980’s and just wanted to share with you how much I enjoyed the JCR Production 2014 Code Reviews in Asheville.